SecWhW/WPA_KRACKs/README.md

 ### Proofs

-The `Proof/` directory contains proof scripts and verification results for all models.
+The `Proof` directory contains proof scripts and verification results for all models.

 ### Attack Graphs

-The `attack_pic/` directory contains attack traces and graphical illustrations of the attacks.
+The `attack_pic` directory contains attack traces and graphical illustrations of the attacks.

 ---